WHO WE ARE

 Veterans often find themselves on their own to manage complex factors for behavioral change.
 Peer support and sharing experiences can link people and provide the practical, emotional, and ongoing support that is critical for genuine change.
 Peer support is proven to sustain long-term behavioral change.
 Veterans trust other veterans.
 The format and structure of the group means it can be easily replicated in communities across the country

 Our Vet Life Communities use carefully constructed Step By Step Journals that guide veterans and their families and bring healing in personal issues and to relationships.
-We have separate Journals (and weekly meetings) for male veterans, female veterans, family members, and youth.
+We have separate Journals (and meetings) for male veterans, female veterans, family members, and youth.

 The program can be done in two different ways.
 Both methods can be used simultaneously in the same Vet Life Community: